 Eagle Nest, Pecos County, Texas, July 5, 1882

-“Upon my arrival here on June 29th, I proceeded to visit all the railroad camps and scout the country thoroughly.
-There is the worst lot of roughs, gamblers, robbers, and pick-pocketed, collected here I ever saw, and without the immediate presence of the state troops, this class would prove a great detriment towards the completion of the road.
+“Upon my arrival here on June 29, I proceeded to visit all the railroad camps and scout the country thoroughly.
+There is the worst lot of roughs, gamblers, robbers, and pick-pocketed collected here I ever saw, and without the immediate presence of the state troops, this class would prove a great detriment towards the completion of the road.
 There is nothing for Rangers to do but hold this rough element in subjection and control them.
 The majority of the railroad camps are in Pecos County.
 This immediate section being 200 miles from Fort Stockton, the nearest jurisdiction Court of Justice and the consequent minor offenses go unpunished; but, I hope to remedy that in a few days by having a Magistrate appointed for the precinct.”

 When it became known that a Justice of the Peace was wanted for the area, Roy Bean was quick to volunteer, and on August 2, 1882, he became the “legal authority” in the area.
 He first operated his “justice” out of his tent saloon in Vinegarroon, another railroad camp to the south.

 There, he quickly set up another tent saloon on railroad land, to the chagrin of Cezario Torres, who owned most of the land beside the railroad right-of-way.

-By 1883, he had built a wooden structure for his saloon, which he called the “Jersey Lilly,” after the well-known British stage actress Lillie Langtry.
-Her real last name was actually Emilie Le Breton and she was not related to George Langtry.
+By 1883, he had built a wooden structure for his saloon, called the “Jersey Lilly,” after the well-known British stage actress Lillie Langtry.
+Her real last name was Emilie Le Breton, and she was not related to George Langtry.
 Bean used the saloon as his headquarters courtroom, calling himself the “Law West of the Pecos.”

 Cezario Torres, one of the original commissioners of what was then Pecos County, tried unsuccessfully to keep Bean out, which began a long-running rivalry between Bean and Torres’s son Jesús.
-Despite the Torres family objections, Bean’s establishment was an immediate success and though his actions as a judge were often eccentric, they were generally sound for the frontier town.
+Despite the Torres family’s objections, Bean’s establishment was an immediate success, and though his actions as a judge were often eccentric, they were generally sound for the frontier town.